 Any violation of this Policy shall be deemed a violation of the University’s Student Code of Conduct.
-All allegations of Hazing, Aggravated Hazing, or Organizational Hazing will be investigated by the Dean of Students or the Director of Health, Safety and Security at The College of Global Studies, as applicable, and sanctions will be applied where appropriate.
-In addition, the University includes in its Student orientation a program to increase awareness of Hazing and to educate the University community on this Policy.
-This program also includes discussion about the ‘Safe Harbor’ provision in the Anti-Hazing Law, which, under limited circumstances, gives protection to individuals from criminal liability who seek medical attention for themselves or others, as well as the University’s Medical Amnesty policy.
+All allegations of Hazing, Aggravated Hazing, or Organizational Hazing will be referred to the Office of Community Standards and Student Conduct or the Director of Health, Safety and Security at The College of Global Studies, as applicable.
+All hazing allegations will be investigated and managed through the conduct process when appropriate.
 Situations involving Employees will be addressed by Human Resources.

 VIII.
 Bi-annual Report

 The University is required by the Anti-Hazing Law to maintain a report of all violations of this Policy or of Federal or State laws related to Hazing that are reported to the University during the five (5) previous consecutive years.
 The Director of Public Safety will compile this information as required and update the report bi-annually on January 1 and August 1 of each year and will post the updated report on its publicly accessible website.
 The Office of General Counsel must review each Report prior to its publication.
 View the most recent report.